+Figure 6200.
+Channel Condition Analysis CSI, BHI Quads

 Ecosystem health can be assessed by compiling metrics tuned to assessment goals.
 Shields et al. (1998), for example, showed that fish species populations vary with stages of channel evolution in the loess hills of Mississippi.
 Such a comprehensive analysis of biological indices and their correlation to CEM stage is beyond the scope of this assessment, however.
 Rather, ecological quality of physical habitat was evaluated by using a ranking scheme developed by Barbour et al. (1999).
 The metrics are similar to the Quality Habitat Evaluation Index (QHEI) method (OEPA, 1987), although simplified.
 Habitat scores from Barbour et al. (1999) can range from a low of 11 to a high of 44, with higher scores indicating better habitat (Figure 36).
 Where Stage VI channel segments occur in the CEM, habitat ranks are generally higher.
 By contrast, where Stage IV channel reaches occur, habitat ranks are generally lower unless some other influencing factor modifies the channel segment and its habitat.
 No statistical analysis has been performed yet on these data because detailed biotic information is lacking.
 For example, actual fishery and macroinvertebrate data are scarce for this watershed; therefore, these parameters were not examined in relation to stage of channel evolution or habitat indices.
-Currently, the authors suggest using a habitat score of 25 as a general “working” boundary to delineate between good and poor habitat areas in the Senachwine Creek watershed (Figure 35).
+Currently, the authors suggest using a habitat score of 25 as a general “working” boundary to delineate between good and poor habitat areas in the Creek watershed (Figure 35).
 Additional data may suggest adjusting that threshold score up or down for this watershed.